 To accomplish this vision, our goal is to implement the Life-Giving Wounds ministry in every Catholic diocese and many parishes and campus ministries.
-We aim to make the ministry a sustainable ministry run by local leaders by building in time for online webinar training before the implementation of the ministry, during the first retreat process, and consultation and support after the first retreat is launched.
+We aim to make the ministry a sustainable ministry run by local leaders by building in time for online webinar training before or after the implementation of the first ministry event, during the first retreat process, and consultation and support after the first retreat is launched.